mrigankpawagi/GuardRails/README.md

 1. Python

 __Note:__
-GuardRails is currently supported only on Windows and with Python.
+GuardRails is fully tested only on Windows and currently provides experimental support for Linux.

 ### Installing Python Dependencies for trimming and mutations